 Mt.
 Shasta The Midway Point On The Drive To Bend

+We are often asked where to stay between Bend and San Francisco.
 Mt.
-Shasta (the town) / Weed (also a town) represents the midway point of driving from San Francisco to Bend.
-We stay the night in Mt.
+Shasta (the town) / Weed (also a town) represents the midway point of driving from San Francisco to Bend and we stay the night in Mt.
 Shasta at the Best Western Tree House.

 There was far too much smoke in the air for us to see Mt.
 Shasta as we were driving from San Francisco to Bend.
 But the photo above is what you could see on a clear day.